 All children in Foundation Stage and Key Stage One receive one-to-one reading; the frequency of which is determined by their needs.
-In these sessions and for their home reading, children read two books: one phonically levelled text ( directly linked to the sounds taught during the phonics sessions) and one benchmarked book at their decodability level to ensure that their comprehension skills are also developed.
+In these sessions and for their home reading, children read two books: one phonically levelled text and one benchmarked book at their decodability level to ensure that their comprehension skills are also developed.

 The reading of common exception words is threaded through phonics sessions and shared and guided reading.
 To allow for further consolidation, these words are sent home with children to ensure continuous practise.

 Children’s progress in phonics is continually reviewed through periodic phonic assessments and evidence from their reading and writing.
 Through these, teachers identify the graphemes that need to be addressed which then informs groupings.
 In June, the national Phonics Screening Check is undertaken to confirm that the children have learned to decode to an age appropriate standard and determines what level of provision they will require the following year.
 In Key Stage One, regular assessment of the children’s decoding and comprehension is undertaken through PM Benchmarking.